Optical disc: Recordable and writable optical discs

 There are numerous formats of optical direct to disk recording devices on the market, all of which are based on using a laser to change the reflectivity of the digital recording medium in order to duplicate the effects of the pits and lands created when a commercial optical disc is pressed.
-Formats such as CD-R and DVD-R are "Write once read many" or write-once, while CD-RW and DVD-RW are rewritable, more like a magnetic recording hard disk drive (HDD).
+Formats such as CD-R and DVD-R are write once read many or write-once, while CD-RW and DVD-RW are rewritable, more like a magnetic recording hard disk drive (HDD).

 Media technologies vary, for example, M-DISC media uses a rock-like layer to retain data for longer than conventional recordable media.
 While being read-only compatible with existing DVD and Blu-ray drives, M-DISC media can only be written to using a stronger laser specifically made for this purpose, which is built into fewer optical drive models.

 Surface error scanning

 Error rate measurement on a DVD+R. The error rate is still within a healthy range.

 Optical media can predictively be scanned for errors and media deterioration well before any data becomes unreadable.
 Optical formats include some redundancy for error correction, which works until the amount of error exceeds a threshold.
-A higher rate of errors may indicate deteriorating and/or low quality media, physical damage, an unclean surface and/or media written using a defective optical drive.
+A higher rate of errors may indicate deteriorating or low-quality media, physical damage, an unclean surface or media written using a defective optical drive.

 Precise error scanning requires access to the raw, uncorrected readout of a disc, which is not always provided by a drive.
 As a result, support of this functionality varies per optical drive manufacturer and model.
 On ordinary drives without this functionality, it is possible to still look for unexpected reduction in read speed as an indirect, much less reliable measure.

 Optical media, such as CDs and DVDs, can be scanned to detect errors and signs of deterioration well before data becomes unreadable.
 These formats include built-in error correction mechanisms, which function by adding redundant data.
 However, once the rate of errors surpasses the correction threshold, the media becomes vulnerable to failure.
 A high error rate can signal physical deterioration, low-quality manufacturing, surface contamination, or data recorded by a faulty optical drive.

-Accurate error scanning requires access to a disc's raw, uncorrected readout.
-However, not all optical drives provide this capability, and support for this feature can vary significantly between manufacturers and drive models.
-On drives lacking raw data access, users may rely on a less precise method: monitoring unexpected reductions in read speed, though this is a far less reliable indicator of disc health.

 Several specialized tools are available for performing error scans on optical media.
-Popular programs include Nero DiscSpeed, K-Probe, Opti Drive Control (previously known as "CD Speed 2000"), and DVD Info Pro for Windows.
+Popular programs include Nero DiscSpeed, K-Probe, Opti Drive Control (previously known as CD Speed 2000), and DVD Info Pro for Windows.
 For cross-platform users, QPxTool is available to help monitor and maintain optical media integrity.
 Each of these tools allows for detailed analysis of the error rates and conditions affecting optical discs.